 CDC's Division of Community Development works with communities to identify funding sources that will help them improve the quality of life available to their citizens.
-Working through the Louisiana Community Development Block Grant (LCDBG) and the Louisiana Capital Outlay program, CDC can assist a Louisiana community in applying for funding for repairs to streets and bridges, improvements to water and wastewater facilities, and other public infrastructure and community needs.
+Working through the Louisiana Community Development Block Grant (LCDBG) and the Louisiana Capitol Outlay program, CDC can assist a Louisiana community in applying for funding for repairs to streets and bridges, improvements to water and wastewater facilities, and other public infrastructure and community needs.
 Other services provided through the Division include Funding Referrals and Disaster Recovery Grant Assistance.

-The Louisiana Capital Outlay Program allows for governmental entities and pre-registered nonprofits to apply annually for funding for local capital improvement projects that meet standards established by statute and constitution as well as long-range policies and goals established by the legislature and governor.
+The Louisiana Capital Outlay Program allows for governmental entities and pre-registered nonprofits to apply annually for funding for local capital improvement projects that meet standards established by statute and constitution as wall as long-range policies and goals established by the legislature and governor.
 As a service to our membership, CDC staff will assist our members with the completion of their Capital Outlay requests.

-In the event of a disaster, CDC is available to assist government agencies in Northwest Louisiana in applying for Louisiana Community Development Block Grant (LCDBG) emergency grants, and the subsequent administration of the grant, if the application is approved for funding.
+In the event of a disaster, CDC is available to assist government agencies agencies in Northwest Louisiana in applying for Louisiana Community Development Block Grant (LCDBG) emergency grants, and the subsequent administration of the grant, if the application is approved for funding.